+Projected Pumping Spacing Required Between Distance of Proposed

-Projected Pumping Capability of Proposed Spacing Required Between Registered Wells and the Distance of Proposed Well from
+Capability of Proposed Registered Wells and the Well from

 Well in Gallons per Minute Proposed Well Property Lines

-Up to 17.36 100 feet 50 feet
+17.36 or less 100 feet 50 feet

-17.36 - 50GPM 300 feet 150 feet
+17.37 - 50.00GPM 300 feet 150 feet

-50 - 100 GPM 750 feet 375 feet
+50.01-100.00 GPM 750 feet 375 feet

-100 - 300 GPM 1200 feet 600 feet
+100.01-300.00 GPM 1200 feet 600 feet

-300 GPM 1500 feet 750 feet
+300.00 GPM 1500 feet 750 feet

-The owner of a proposed new well or someone desiring to subdivide existing tracts of land who, due to the peculiarities of the property shape or the local geology or hydrology, may need to locate a well closer than the above spacing requirements may apply for a variance of the spacing requirements under this Rule, in accordance with Rule 1.6.
+The owner of a proposed new well who, due to the peculiarities of the property shape or the local geology or hydrology, may need to locate a well closer than the above spacing requirements may apply for a variance of the spacing requirements under this Rule, in accordance with Rule 1.6.
 Except for proposed new wells on tracts of land that were subdivided prior to February 11, 2002, or for the drilling of replacement wells, the owner requesting a variance from the property line spacing requirements shall provide proof to the District that notice has been mailed to any adjoining, affected property owner of the variance request by certified mail, return receipt requested, and may obtain a letter from adjoining, affected property owners indicating their agreement with the modification of the property line spacing requirements.
 The letter agreement from adjoining, affected property owners shall be submitted with the application for a variance to the District office prior to drilling the proposed well or subdividing the land.
 An agreement by an adjacent property owner will affect drilling options on their property by causing the distance requirements from property lines and distances between wells to be adjusted inward on their property.
 The Board may grant a variance without a letter agreement from the adjoining, affected landowner to ensure each landowner is able to recover their fair share of the aquifer.
 A variance granted without the letter agreement does not impact the spacing requirements for any wells drilled by the affected adjoining landowner.

-New wells drilled to replace existing wells do not have to meet the spacing requirements between the original well and the new well.
+New wells drilled to replace existing wells do not have to meet the spacing requirements between the original well and the new replacement well.